subarnaad/real-estate/README.md

 # real-estate
-this project is 6ths sem project.
-It is develop with the help of youtube
+this project is 6th sem project.
+It is developed with the help of YouTube